A new algorithm can triage programming bugs, highlighting dangerous flaws.

 What’s new: Microsoft researchers developed a machine learning model that reads the titles of bug reports and recognizes those describing flaws that compromise security.
 Further, it sorts security bugs by severity.

 How it works: Along with stellar software products, Microsoft developers produce 30,000 coding errors monthly.
 Users or other developers who encounter one can file a report.
 These reports are generated automatically, including a brief title that describes the bug plus detailed information that may include passwords or other sensitive details.
-To protect user privacy, Microsoft’s model reads only the title.
+To protect user privacy, Microsoft’s NLP model reads only the title.

 - 13 million bug reports collected between 2001 and 2018 served as data for training, validation, and testing.
 Security experts approved training data before training and evaluated the model’s performance in production.